trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

    the mesh is generated.

    !!! note "Visualization requirement"
-       HQMTool uses [Makie.jl](https://github.com/JuliaPlots/Makie.jl/) to visualize
+       The interactive functionality uses [Makie.jl](https://github.com/JuliaPlots/Makie.jl/)
-       the `Project` information.
+       to visualize the `Project` information.
 Therefore, in addition to HOHQMesh.jl a user must load a Makie backend (for example, [GLMakie](https://github.com/JuliaPlots/GLMakie.jl/) or [CairoMakie](https://github.com/JuliaPlots/CairoMakie.jl)) if visualization is desired.